A year or so before leaving the US, I was wandering around Best Buy looking at MacBooks contemplating updating my MacBook Air to a MacBook Pro.

 What’s more important than the size of your list is the engagement.

-In 2012 and prior to going full time with Coach the Life Coach I had close to 10,000 people on the A Daring Adventure list, but the engagement and open rate were very low.
+In 2012 and prior to going full time with Coach the Life Coach (the previous name of The Fully Booked Coacg) I had over 10,000 people on the A Daring Adventure list, but the engagement and open rate were very low.

 I ran a search to see how many people hadn’t opened just one message from me over the previous 2-years.